Vogeltak/maxcrone.org/content/books/2023-07-21-wandering-earth.md

 Truly beautiful "from scratch" life path.
 Gives you a hint of what it must feel like if the world and opportunities around you are rapidly changing, and you manage to sail the prosperous winds.

-Shui Wah goes from shoe polisher to highrise window cleaner (i.e., spiderman) to *mirror farmer* on the artificial China Sun, kicking off the industrialization of space.
+Shui Wah goes from shoe polisher to high rise window cleaner (i.e., spiderman) to *mirror farmer* on the artificial China Sun, kicking off the industrialization of space.
-And ultimately he bocomes the pilot of the first interstellar space ship.
+And ultimately he becomes the pilot of the first interstellar space ship.
 He's grown to appreciate the empty but reflective life in space and feels this duty to humanity to kick off interstellar space exploration, inspired by his mirror walk with Stephen Hawking.

 ## For the benefit of mankind
 A long and personalized set up for what in the end mostly climaxes as a monologue illustrating the danger of late-stage capitalism.
 But truly late-stage capitalism.
 As in, a single individual owns ninety-nine percent of everything on a planet, including its atmosphere.
-Makes it into a cheap villan again, but alas.
+Makes it into a cheap villain again, but alas.
 There are interesting ideas written out explicitly here.
 Such as the way that barriers to education can create two substrates of the human species, that operate differently and enjoy different culture.
 What if automation makes eighty-plus percent of workers truly redundant?